lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 inputs, and declared dependencies.
 This borrows the useful discipline from query-based compilers without committing Concrete to a caching framework before the pass boundaries and diagnostics are stable.

+## Deterministic Replay

+The compiler pipeline should be replayable and deterministic before Concrete depends on broad parallelism or incremental builds.

+The same project should produce the same:

+- diagnostics
+- artifact ids
+- source maps
+- ledger facts
+- obligation ids
+- emitted backend IR
+- release-bundle facts

+across repeated runs, clean builds, retained-artifact replay, and serial versus parallel pass scheduling where parallelism exists.
+If two modes differ, the compiler should report a pipeline bug, not silently pick one answer.

 ## Backend Contract